sio2project/oioioi/README.rst

   cd oioioi
   pip install -r requirements.txt

-OIOIOI is a set of Django Applications, so you need to create a folder with Django settings and other deployment configuration::
+OIOIOI is a set of Django applications, therefore you need to create a folder with Django settings and other deployment configuration::

   cd ..